mda1125/JobBluePrint/README.md

 It will help us have conversations about your profile.
 When you do send a connection request, Please Please tell me WHY you want to connect.
 Add a custom message.
 “Hey Marc….
 Neat website!
 I liked your LinkedIn tips.
 That’s how I found you.
 I’d like to connect.”

-99% of my connections to date are straight connections or sales... there's just no reason for me to add you to my network and so I don't.
+99% of my connection requests are straight connections or sales... there's just no reason for me to add you to my network and so I don't.
 Adding a personal note can go a long long way to making the Accept happen.

 That is how you network and it makes it personal!
-It will help me make this outline better, correct mistakes, add and delete.
 It also will separate random connections from very specific ones.

 ## There’s Good News and Bad News

 Gone are the days of a quick interview, a smile and a handshake, some random questions and you talk money.
 “Glad to have you.
 See you Monday.”
+Unless your CEO with a golden parachute.

 Gone are the days of quit on Friday, have 20 offers by noon Monday.